qskkk/git-fleet/README.md

 - **Auto-Discovery**: Set up your entire workspace in seconds with automatic repository detection
 - **Smart Navigation**: Jump to any repository instantly with the `goto` command
 - **Consistent Workflows**: Standardize operations across projects
-- **Time Savings**: Execute commands on dozens of repositories instantly
+- **Time Savings**: Execute commands on dozens of repositories instantly using parallel processing with Go goroutines
 - **Better Visibility**: Clear overview of all repository states
 - **Reduced Errors**: Less manual work means fewer mistakes